NafiurSiddiqui/wp-learner/Readme.md

 ## mu-plugins

 For a custom type posts, must follow the `MUST USE PLUGINS` concept.They live in their own dedicated folder which can not be **deactivated** as long as php files exist inside must use folder.
 In order to do so, you must create a folder called **mu-plugins** inside your **wp-content** folder.
 If someone activates a new-theme, mu-plugins will auto activate the necessary updates.

+## EXCERPT

+Typically on blog posts an excerpt of your actual blog context is shown.
+You can change that by going to wp `dashboard > posts > the post` and look for excerpt under the document from the right side menu.Type whatever you want write and save it. after that you need to conditionally render the posts card.

+For instance, if one of the post has handcrafted post and others do not have, some 55 or 58 words will be shown.
+In that case, you will have to conditionally render the cards. check out [front-page.php]('/front-page.php') inside _event-summary_ css class.

+**NOTE**: for custom-post types you will need to manually register the component with the `register_post_type` inside _mu-plugin_ folder with `supports` property.
+Look up your _mu-folder_ inside your _wp-content_ folder if you have created it.